jasonsturges/jsbenchmark/README.md

 ## Defining a Test Suite

-To benchmark multiple test cases for comparison, add them into a test suite.
+To benchmark multiple test cases for comparison, add them to a test suite.

-Each test is executed per the number of operations each pass, not exceeding the maximum runtime.
+Each test is executed per the number of passes, not exceeding the maximum runtime.

 Each pass calls the function for the specified number of times.
-Ten passes with one million operations invokes the test function one million times per pass for a total of 10,000,000 calls.
+For example, ten passes with one million operations invokes the test function one million times per pass for a total of 10,000,000 calls.

 Example test suite: Drop decimal from number